Sabina Mazo: Background

 Mazo was born in Medellín, Colombia, but moved with her family to Florida, United States, as a baby.
 After three years in United States, the family returned to Medellín where she eventually grew up.
-Without any preceding interest in martial arts, Mazo begun training Brazilian jiu-jitsu in Gracie Colombia at the age of fifteen.
+Without any preceding interest in martial arts, Mazo begun training Brazilian jiu-jitsu in Colombia at the age of fifteen.
 Soon after she picked up boxing and continued towards mixed martial arts.

 Mixed martial arts career

 Early career

-Sabina Mazo was the two times Legacy Fighting Alliance flyweight champion and amassed a record of 6–0 prior signed by UFC.
+Sabina Mazo was the two time Legacy Fighting Alliance flyweight champion and amassed a record of 6–0 prior to the signing by the UFC.

 Ultimate Fighting Championship

-Sabina Mazo made her promotional debut against Maryna Moroz on March 30, 2019 at UFC on ESPN 2.
+Sabina Mazo made her promotional debut against Maryna Moroz on March 30, 2019, at UFC on ESPN 2.
 She lost the fight via unanimous decision.

-Mazo faced Shana Dobson on August 17, 2019 at UFC 241.
+Mazo faced Shana Dobson on August 17, 2019, at UFC 241.
 She won the fight via unanimous decision.

-Mazo next faced JJ Aldrich on January 18, 2020 at UFC 246.
+Mazo next faced JJ Aldrich on January 18, 2020, at UFC 246.
 She won the fight by split decision.

-Mazo faced Justine Kish on September 12, 2020 at UFC Fight Night 177.
+Mazo faced Justine Kish on September 12, 2020, at UFC Fight Night 177.
 She won the fight via a rear-naked choke submission in round three.

-Mazo faced Alexis Davis in a bantamweight bout on February 27, 2021 at UFC Fight Night 186.
+Mazo faced Alexis Davis in a bantamweight bout on February 27, 2021, at UFC Fight Night 186.
 She lost the fight via unanimous decision.